The growth of esports in India – a short review of the main legal and regulatory challenges

 - Will the NCAA move to sponsor U.S. collegiate esports?
 The story so far and key issues to watch

-Associate Professor & Assistant Dean, Jindal Global Law School
+Associate Professor & Associate Dean, Jindal Global Law School

-Shaun Star is an Associate Professor & Assistant Dean (International Collaborations) at Jindal Global Law School and Executive Director, Centre for India-Australia Studies at O.P.
+Shaun Star is an Associate Professor & Associate Dean (International) at Jindal Global Law School and Director, Centre for Sports Law, Business and Governance at O.P.
 Jindal Global University.